astropy/old-astropy-website-src/index.rst

 Acknowledging the use of Astropy
 --------------------------------

-If you use Astropy for a publication, please include the following acknowledgment and citation:
+If you use Astropy for work/research presented in a publication (whether directly, or as a dependency to another package), we would be grateful if you could include the following acknowledgment:

 *This research made use of Astropy, a community-developed core Python package for Astronomy (Astropy Collaboration, 2013).*